-When the command is successfully executed, the message "License registration succeeded." is displayed in the console.
-When a message other than this is displayed, see "EXPRESSCLUSTER command reference" in the "Reference Guide".
+When the command is successfully executed, the message Command succeeded. is displayed in the console.
+When a message other than this is displayed, see Chapter 3, "EXPRESSCLUSTER command reference" in the Reference Guide.

 If you have two or more license files for the same product in preparation for the expiration, execute the command to register the extra license files in the same way as above.